analogdevicesinc/tmcl_ros/README.md

 # Pre-Launch (One-time per setup)

-If it's the first time to use the set of motors for the TMC that you are using or you are using a different set of motors than the ones specified in the [`Hardware`](#-Hardware) section, you need to calibrate and tune the PID settings of the motors first.
+If it's the first time to use the set of motors for the TMC that you are using, it is required to calibrate and tune the PID settings of the motors first.

-You may be able to do the calibrations/tuning by downloading and using [TMCL-IDE](https://www.trinamic.com/support/software/tmcl-ide/).
+Do the calibrations/tuning by downloading and using [TMCL-IDE](https://www.trinamic.com/support/software/tmcl-ide/).

-> :memo: _Note: After calibration/tuning, if you are setting [Parameter](#parameters) *FollowEepromConfig* to "false", then all the corresponding *_Ext TMC board-specific parameters (eg, CommutationMode_Ext, EncoderSteps_Ext, etc) inside the TMC-XXXX_*Ext.yaml file must be modified to contain the new calibrated values instead._
+## BLDC Motors

-## Calibrate the motors
+### Calibrate the motors

 For a run-through/tutorial of how the calibration is done in the TMCL-IDE via its `Wizard Pool` feature, check this [link](https://www.youtube.com/watch?v=MASVD_2tNuo).

-## Tune the PI settings of the motors
+### Tune the PI settings of the motors

 For a run-through/tutorial of how the PI tuning is done in the TMCL-IDE via its `PI Tuning` feature, check this [link](https://www.youtube.com/watch?v=rfZAs-QdYlQ).

+> :memo: _Note: For all the calibration and tuning done, store all the parameters set from TMCL_IDE on the board's EEPROM.
+Do this by doing any of the following:_
+> - _Clicking the "Store Parameter" under Settings of each axis_
+> - _Using STAP (Store Axis Parameters) command from Direct Mode_
+> - _Creating and uploading a TMCL Program, and enabling the "auto start mode" under SGP (Set Global Parameter) command from Direct Mode_
+> - - :memo: _Note: Some boards don't have "auto start mode", so in such a case, use the other options to store the parameters._

+## Stepper Motors

+### Calibrate the motors

+For a run-through/tutorial of how the calibration is done in the TMCL-IDE via its `Wizard Pool` feature, check this [link](https://www.youtube.com/watch?v=l6r63Q7Yr58o).

+For more information about Trinamic features on stepper motors, visit this [link](https://www.trinamic.com/technology/motor-control-technology/).

+> :memo: _Note: For all the calibration and tuning done, store all the parameters set from TMCL_IDE on the board's EEPROM.
+Do this by:_
+> - _Creating and uploading a TMCL Program, and enabling the "auto start mode" under SGP (Set Global Parameter) command from Direct Mode_

-# Pre-Launch (One-time per connect/disconnect of TMC to Host PC)
+# Pre-Launch (One-time)

 ## Initialize CAN

-> :memo: _Note: Only do this section when either of the following scenario happens:_
-> - _Upon boot-up_
-> - _If CAN-USB connects/disconnects/reconnects_
->
-> _Also, plug-in CAN-USB first before executing the script._
+> :memo: _Note: This script automatically brings-up CAN upon boot.
+Do this step only once._

 To proceed, first make the script executable (do this only once as this change persists even after power-off):
 ```bash